tonyx/Sharpino/README.md

 ## Overview and terms

 - Contexts: Event-sourced objects with no Id, so only one instance is around for each type.
+(Contexts are deprecated.
+Just use an aggregates with a constant Id)
 - Aggregates: Event-sourced objects with Id (Guid).
 - Multiple streams transactions: executing multiple commands involving different aggregates as single db transactions.
 - Transformation members of any object of type 'A use this signature: 'A -> Result<'A, string>'.